paddy74/static-doc-specificity/README.md

 - Normalized inverse document frequency based specificity score
 - Term entropy based specificity score

+More details on the formulas used can be found in [FORMULAS.md](FORMULAS.md).

 ## Getting Started

 ### Adding to your project